Fight, Flight, Freeze, Fawn: Stress Response Examined

 Key Takeaways

-• The stress response includes four primary reactions: fight, flight, freeze, and fawn, each serving as a survival mechanism.
+• The stress response includes four primary reactions, each serving as a survival mechanism.

 • The fight response involves confronting the threat, often with aggression or assertiveness.